Gustavo Maldonado

 Gustavo Adolfo Maldonado Muñoz is a Colombian weightlifter.
 He won the gold medal in the men's 81 kg event at the 2022 South American Games held in Asunción, Paraguay.
 He also won the gold medal in the men's 81 kg event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.

-He is a two-time silver medalist at the 2022 Bolivarian Games held in Valledupar, Colombia.
+Maldonado is a two-time silver medalist at the 2022 Bolivarian Games held in Valledupar, Colombia.
 He competed in the men's 81 kg event at the 2022 World Weightlifting Championships in Bogotá, Colombia.